pastelnetwork/ansible_playbook_for_initial_setup_of_fresh_machine_for_sn/README.md

 To use this script, you need:

 1. An Ubuntu server (tested on Ubuntu 22.10) with SSH access.
 It should have a static IP address, and a minimum of 8 CPU cores, 16gb of RAM, and a 1tb+ SSD/NVME drive.
-2. SSH access to the server with the 'ubuntu' user
+2. SSH access to the server with the 'root' user

 ## Features